Lycoris2017/lycorisSyncPy/README.md

 -- adding the new merger to print out a allhits.csv file according to Claus' GBL file reader.

 ## Manual
++ mergerKpixMimosa.py

+  * input: timestamp csv of TLU+Mimosa; cluster list in csv from kpix-analysis
+  * output: (tbd) input.dat for pyGBL

 + explorer.py